What causes a mental block? Do you have a bad memory?

 The mental myth was shattered once and for all.

-As we weave our way through videos online or articles that rarely have any solid research, these myths take a hold of us and create a factor of intimidation.
+As we weave our way through videos online or articles that rarely have any solid research, these blocks take a hold of us and create a factor of intimidation.
 It feels sometimes, like everyone else is moving ahead while we lag behind.
 In business, as in life, it's not enough to just get and keep the business going.
 We have to make sure we don't get bogged down in myths have have no basis in reality.

-Three persistent mental myths that prevail are:
+Three persistent mental myths or blocks that prevail are:

 Let's find out why these myths need to be banished, once and for all.
 We will look at the first two myths in this episode.